 In 2013 the Otago Community Trust Board agreed to commit a percentage of the Trust’s annual grants budget to pro-actively support initiatives that will make a significant difference to the wellbeing of the Otago community.

-The Trust has outlined that the Funding for Change Priorities for 2017-18 are as follows:
+The Trust has outlined that its priorities for 2020/ 2021 are as follows:

-Since 2013, the Otago Community Trust has worked with the Energy Efficiency and Conservation Authority (EECA) to help fund free insulation into qualifying households.
+Since 2013, the Otago Community Trust has worked with the Energy Efficiency and Conservation Authority (EECA) and more recently with Cosy Homes Trust to help fund free insulation into qualifying households.

-To date our investment into Warm Homes for Otago has exceeded $2 million.
-The project has attracted over $5 million into the Otago region from all funders involved in OCT’s Warm Home programmes.
+To date our investment into Warm Homes for Otago is nearly $4 million.
+The project has attracted over $10 million into the Otago region from all funders involved in OCT’s Warm Home programmes.

 The Otago Community Trust has supported the region’s cycle ways for many years in recognition that the cycle ways provide employment opportunities and economic benefits to the local communities they serve.

-In May 2016 the Otago Community Trust was delighted to announce it would in principle invest $2 million along with the New Zealand Government ($13m) and the Central Lakes Trust ($11.5m) to create a 536km continuous cycle trail to connect Central Otago’s trail network.
+In October 2018 the Otago Community Trust was delighted to announce it would invest $1.8 million along with the New Zealand Government ($13m) and the Central Lakes Trust ($11.5m) to create a 536km continuous cycle trail to connect Central Otago’s trail network.